Aftercare and recovery from a facial fat transfer procedure

 Here's the deal.
 Even if you have the best surgeon, some of the injected fat will get absorbed by your body.
 On average, approximately 30% of the fat transfer is reabsorbed in the first 6-12 months after a fat grafting procedure.
-Any fat that survives after this time remains in place permanently and behaves like other fat in the body.
+Any fat that survives after this time re in place permanently and behaves like other fat in the body.
 Meaning, it responds to weight changes, hormonal changes, and age-related changes.

 Now, plastic surgeons are aware of the tendency of fat to be reabsorbed after a fat transfer.
 So, they keep this in mind when deciding how much fat to place.
 It takes a great deal of skill to overfill slightly (to account for the expected absorption) whilst still giving you natural looking fat transfer results that will last.
 So, my recommendation is to pick your doctor carefully.